GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/createviai.md

 __Build the application and push the image to your container registry.__

+Run on Setup Workstation
+{: .label .label-blue}

-In the _setup machine_ (your Linux or macOS), review the env variables and update as needed:
+In the _setup workstation_ (your Linux or macOS), review the env variables and update as needed:

-_Note:_ you should use the same shell session in the _setup machine_ that you used to create the Cloud assets in the previous step.
+_Note:_ you should use the same shell session in the _setup workstation_ that you used to create the Cloud assets in the previous step.
 If for any reason you have closed the terminal, make sure that you export again the env variables from the [previous step]({% link deployment/provisiongcp.md %}) before continuing.

 ```bash